freezer333/key-emit/readme.md

 ## Responding to key press events

-Key press events can be captured using standard ascii character codes.
+Key press events can be captured using standard printable strings.
 So if you want to register a handler for the ! character, you just do this:

 ```js
 ke.pressed.on('!', function() {